 Students admitted to the MMSc/MPH combined degree program will complete both degrees in nine semesters, completing 33 credits of the MPH program in Year 1 (Fall and Spring semester), followed by the required 128 credits in the seven (7) consecutive semester (28 months) Physician Assistant (PA) program.
-Five courses required for the MPH degree (four electives and MPH Applied Practice) will be fulfilled by selected and cross-listed courses in the PA program.
+Three courses required for the MPH degree (two electives and MPH Applied Practice) will be fulfilled by selected cross-listed courses in the PA program (four PA courses and PA Senior Seminar).
 Students must also complete 40 hours of public health service.

 Upon successful completion of the MMSc/MPH combined degree program, a Master of Medical Science (MMSc) degree and Master of Public Health (MPH) degree will be awarded.